Daniel Cormier: Background and wrestling career

 Cormier was born and raised in Lafayette, Louisiana.
 Cormier is the son of Joseph and Audrey Cormier.
 He has an older brother named Joseph, a sister named Felicia, and a younger brother named Ferral.
 When Cormier was seven, his father was shot and killed on Thanksgiving Day in 1986 by the father of his second wife.

-In high school at Northside High, Cormier won 3 Louisiana state championships in wrestling.
-After 9th grade, Cormier only lost twice, both times by injury default.
-His final high school record was 101–9, with 89 of his victories coming by a fall.
-He was twice voted the most outstanding wrestler of the state tournament.
-In 1995, Cormier won a bronze medal in the world championships in Greco-Roman Wrestling cadet (15–16 years old) division.
-He was also an all-state football player at high school in the linebacker position and had a personal best time of 4.5 seconds in the 40-yard dash.
-Cormier was offered a scholarship to play football at LSU, but declined in order to continue to pursue wrestling.
+He attended Northside High School in Lafayette, where he won three Louisiana state championships in wrestling.
+After ninth grade, Cormier only lost twice, both by injury default.
+His final high-school record was 101–9, with 89 victories coming by fall.
+He was twice voted the Most Outstanding Wrestler of the state tournament.
+In 1995, Cormier won a bronze medal in the World Championships in Greco-Roman Wrestling Cadet (15–16 years old) division.
+He was also an All-State football player in high school at the linebacker position and had a personal best time of 4.5 seconds in the 40-yard dash.
+Cormier was offered a scholarship to play football at LSU, but declined to continue pursuing wrestling.

 After high school, he attended Colby Community College in Kansas, where he was a two-time junior college national champion at 197 pounds, in 1998 and 1999.
 His record was 61–0, with 33 falls.
 After Colby, Cormier transferred to Division I Oklahoma State University.
 In 2000, Cormier went 26–5.
-He entered the national tournament as the #3 seed at 184 pounds but fell one match short of becoming an all-American (given to the top 8 finishers in each weight class).
+He entered the national tournament as the No. 3 seed at 184 pounds but fell one match short of becoming an All-American (the top eight in each weight class).
 In 2001, Cormier went 27–5.
-He became an all-American by reaching the finals of the 184-pound weight class, in which he lost to Cael Sanderson 8–4.
+He became an All-American and reached the national finals of the 184-pound weight class, in which he lost to Cael Sanderson 8–4.
 His final record was 53–10, with 27 falls.
-6 of Cormier's losses were to Cael Sanderson.
+Six of Cormier's losses in college were to Cael Sanderson.